Henry Greer (British Army officer)

 Lieutenant General Henry Harpur Greer CB (24 February 1821 – 27 March 1886) was an Ulster-Scots officer who served in the British Army during the Victorian era.
-During the New Zealand Wars, he commanded the 68th Durham Regiment of Foot during the Tauranga Campaign, and commanded the entirety of the British forces at the Battle of Te Ranga.
+During the New Zealand Wars, he commanded the 68th Durham Regiment of Foot during the Tauranga campaign, and commanded the entirety of the British forces at the Battle of Te Ranga.

+Greer died in Moy, Ireland, on 27 March 1886.
+The Tauranga suburb of Greerton is named after him.